tusharsaran/datastructures/LinkedList/Readme.md

 <h2> Linked list :</h2>
 Is a linear data structure where each element is a separate object.
-Each element(also known as node) of a list comprises of two items:
+Each element(also known as `NODE`) of a list comprises of two items:

 - Data
 - And the address of the next node.

 <br>
-<b>*****Powerful feature of linked lists is that it is variable in size.</b>
+<b><u>NOTE :</u> Powerful feature of linked lists is that it is variable in size.</b>

 <br>
 <h3>Lets understand linked list using a Train example:</h3>